 So, what?
 I hear you cry and you’d be right, I’ve spent much my life letting others twist my arms and ply me with their sugary homemade delights.
 And everything would have stayed sweet and dandy if only 3 things hadn’t happened:

-- I became a stay at home parent, suddenly responsible for another humans calorie intake and feeling an over whelming sense of pity for my new child who now instead of homemade cakes and pavlovas would be subjected to snack bars and raisin boxes, none of which my husband smugly pointed out can be dipped in tea and therefore by my own cultural standards do not count as ”puddin’!”
+- I became a stay at home parent, suddenly responsible for other smaller human’s calorie intake.
+Feeling an over whelming sense of pity for my children who instead of homemade cakes and pavlovas would be subjected to snack bars and raisin boxes, none of which my husband smugly pointed out can be served with custard and therefore by my own cultural standards do not count as ”puddin’!”

-- And last but not least: Mary fudging Berry and that stuuuuuuupid cakes in a tent show, which seems to just churn out home-bake-happy mummas by the lorry load – I hate them all!
+- Last but not least: Mary fudging Berry and that stuuuuuuupid cakes in a tent show, which seems to just churn out home-bake-happy mummas by the lorry load – I hate them all!

 In desperate times like this there is only one thing you can do and that’s turn to your designated mother figure.
 And so, with humble being the only pie I know how to bake, I asked my Matriarch if there was any way I could be taught a single desert, a trademark DIY dish that would not only blow every meal time out of the park but that could (like my most favourite pair of Mom jeans) be dressed up and down or restyled through out the year.
 Her answer: Mumble’s Crumble. – The woman’s a genius!

 And so here is how to make My (Mum’s) Summer Fruit Crumble: